 When her mother asked Nina Huittinen as a teenager back in Finland if she wanted to learn German, she responded: “What would I ever do with that?”
-About a century later the radiochemist has spent more than four years in different German cities.
+About a decade later the radiochemist has spent more than four years in different German cities.
 “To be honest, my first stay here was rather out of convenience than real conviction,” the researcher admits, while laughing.
 “I wanted to go abroad and there aren’t that many good places to study radiochemistry.”
 So Huittinen decided to spend one year of her Master’s studies at the University of Heidelberg and at the Karlsruhe Institute of Technology (KIT), where she finished her Master’s thesis.
 This first time in Germany seems to have left an impression on her, as she returned twice during her PhD at the University of Helsinki to apply her knowledge in laser spectroscopy at the KIT.

 From that point in time the central-European country became her second home and German her second tongue: “I met my spouse in Karlsruhe.
 After we both finished our doctoral theses, we looked for a place where both of us could find a good job.”
 Shortly afterwards, they started working in Dresden at HZDR’s Institute of Resource Ecology.
 And the city soon managed to dissolve Nina Huittinen’s last concerns about her chosen place of residence.
 “I feared that I might miss the nature here.
 In Finland, no matter where your starting point is – even in Helsinki – you can be in the middle of nowhere after a very short drive.
 I thought this would be more difficult in Germany.
 But I was wrong.
 For example, Saxon Switzerland is just around the corner.”